Phase 2 Study of Daxdilimab with Prednisone in Adults with Inadequately Controlled Dermatomyositis or Anti‑Synthetase Inflammatory Myositis

 Investigated drugs:

-Daxdilimab is an experimental medicine given as a small injection under the skin.
-In this study it is being tested to see if it can lower the activity of dermatomyositis or anti‑synthetase inflammatory myositis, which are conditions that cause muscle weakness and skin rash.
+Daxdilimab is an experimental drug given as a subcutaneous injection.
+In this study it is the main treatment being tested to see if it can lower the activity of dermatomyositis or anti‑synthetase inflammatory myositis.
+Participants receive the injection under the skin, and the researchers compare its effect to a placebo to determine if it works better at reducing disease symptoms.

 Trial ID: